 - feel lonely and isolated, and inferior to others

-- feel needy, weak and unable to make decisions or function properly without help or support
+- feel needy, 'weak' and unable to make decisions or function day-to-day without help or support from others

-- allow others to assume responsibility for many areas of your life
+- allow or require others to assume responsibility for many areas of your life

 - agree to things you feel are wrong or you dislike to avoid being alone or losing someone's support

-- be afraid of being left to fend for yourself
+- be very afraid of being left to fend for yourself

 - have low self-confidence